Bardsey Island

 Bardsey Island (Ynys Enlli), known as the legendary "Island of 20,000 Saints", is located 1.9 mi off the Llŷn Peninsula in the Welsh county of Gwynedd.
 The Welsh name means "The Island in the Currents", while its English name refers to the "Island of the Bards", or possibly the Viking chieftain, "Barda".
-At 179 ha in area it is the fourth largest offshore island in Wales, with a population of 11.
+At 179 ha in area it is the fourth largest offshore island in Wales.
+As of 2025 it had a year-round population of three.

 The north east rises steeply from the sea to a height of 167 m at Mynydd Enlli, which is a Marilyn, while the western plain is low and relatively flat cultivated farmland.
 To the south the island narrows to an isthmus, connecting a peninsula on which the lighthouse stands.
 Since 1974 it has been included in the community of Aberdaron.